 - Maine’s North Woods connect to the interior of Quebec’s Gaspé Peninsula and northern New Brunswick through a region of scenic forests and rivers.
 The region is bisected by the St. John River, where rich valley soils support farmland straddling the international boundary.
 The International Appalachian Trail, which runs from Mt.
 Katahdin to the tip of the Gaspé, introduces hikers to seldom-visited parts of the Northern Appalachians, and can serve as the backbone for a system of reserves and private conservation lands.
 The Three Borders Area itself, where New Brunswick, Quebec, and Maine meet, would be an ideal international peace park.

-- Gaspesie Park to Forillon Park, Quebec.
-The Chic-Choc Mountains in the heart of Quebec’s Gaspé Peninsula are partly protected as Gaspesie National Park, and nearby Forillon Park helps protect the area where the Appalachians dive into the Atlantic.
+- The Chic-Choc Mountains in the heart of Quebec’s Gaspé Peninsula are partly protected as Gaspesie National Park, and nearby Forillon Park helps protect the area where the Appalachians dive into the Atlantic.
 Reconnecting these spectacular parks (again, largely along the International Appalachian Trail) could curb the decline of the East’s last remaining herd of caribou south of the St. Lawrence River, and would help ensure the long-term survival of Canada lynx, marten, Atlantic salmon, bald eagles, and waterfowl.